i11info/inventory2txt/README.md

-# Windows 10, Windows 11 Inventory list in text format using PowerShell
+# Windows Inventory list in text format using PowerShell

 This script generate nicely formated text file.